thunks/thunks/README.md

 Returns a new function that would return a child thunk function

 Transform a `fn` function which is in Node.js style into a new function.
-This new function does not accept `callback` as arguments, but accepts child thunk functions.
+This new function does not accept a `callback` as an argument, but accepts child thunk functions.

 ```js
 const thunk = require('thunks')()